jrandson/CustomFields/README.md

 		$ gem install rails
 		$ rails -v

 	Choose the version you want.
-I recoent the 5.0 one
+I recomend the 5.0 one
 	    $ gem install rails --version=5.0